Can You Still Go RVing Without Camping Reservations?

 Great RV camping memories happen in quirky places

-Many years ago in 2007 when I was new to full-time RVing, I couldn’t imagine staying anywhere but a nicely landscaped RV park or public campground with picnic tables and barbecues.
-But even back then, going RVing without camping reservations in popular areas proved difficult during peak season months.
+Long ago I couldn’t imagine staying anywhere but a nicely landscaped RV park or public campground.
+But now, RVing without camping reservations in popular areas is difficult during peak season months.

 With more miles under our wheels, we became less tolerant of sticking to itineraries for the sake of a reservation.
-Today, we know that our fondest memories often happen when we are more accepting of quirky, unconventional, and available places to stay at a moment’s notice.
+Today, we know that our fondest memories often happen when we are more accepting of quirky and unexpected camping situations.

 Rene Agredano and her husband, Jim Nelson, became full-time RVers in 2007 and have been touring the country ever since.
 In her blog, Rene chronicles the ins and outs of the full-timing life and brings readers along to meet the fascinating people and amazing places they visit on the road.
 Her road trip adventures are chronicled in her blog at LiveWorkDream.com.